-Wolf then met with representatives from four of the incubator clients including Colymer Industries LLC who developed Tarzanite, a waterproofing material with roofing and paving applications; Orbweaver Sourcing LLC, developer of direct purchase order automation software; U.S. Specialty Formulations LLC, a manufacturer of sterile injectable pharmaceuticals; and TB Biosciences Inc., a medical diagnostics company.
+Wolf then met with representatives from four of the incubator clients, including Colymer Industries LLC which developed Tarzanite, a waterproofing material with roofing and paving applications; Orbweaver Sourcing LLC, developer of direct purchase order automation software; U.S. Specialty Formulations LLC, a manufacturer of sterile injectable pharmaceuticals; and TB Biosciences Inc., a medical diagnostics company.

 Wolf ended his visit with a question and answer period with local media.
 During that session he said the state needs to support good entrepreneurs.

 “The state shouldn’t do too much,” Wolf said, “but we can nudge those who work in the market by providing encouragement through seed money.”